GyllingSW/kerberos-demo/Readme.md

  - Running with embedded Tomcat in version 8.5.15

 Read the source code to learn about the various configurations required to make the application run.
+Be warned - It is very complicated!

 # Generate a correct working keytab file
-There is 2 small utillity classes available, that can help verify a working setup.
+There is 2 small utility classes available, that can help verify a working setup.
  - JceTest - verifies full crypto support
  - KrbTest - verifies if your keytab file is usable